- Additional Plants: trees

 - Sustainable Communities: sustainability measures

 Ponderosa pine forest management in the Black Hills, SD currently focuses on reducing tree stocking and fuels to minimize wildfire and mountain pine beetle risks.
 While many of these lands are grazed by livestock, management practices which optimize both timber and cattle production simultaneously have not been identified.
 Better understanding of relationships among livestock grazing, timber and forage production, wildlife, aesthetics, and plant community composition is critical to reduce uncertainty and optimize management.
 Proposed research will investigate relationships among duration and intensity of livestock use, forage production, plant species diversity, and ponderosa pine regeneration.
-Research was conducted in the Black Hills for the following reasons: 1) the Black Hills National Forest is the most intensively managed National Forest in the U.S. with well documented timber harvest methods and livestock grazing practices, and 2) the forest provides many economically important ecosystem goods and services such as cattle and timber production, big game hunting, tourism, and recreation.
+Research will be conducted in the Black Hills for the following reasons: 1) the Black Hills National Forest is the most intensively managed National Forest in the U.S. with well documented timber harvest methods and livestock grazing practices, and 2) the forest provides many economically important ecosystem goods and services such as cattle and timber production, big game hunting, tourism, and recreation.
 Short-term outcomes include the collection of data and development of relationships among management practices and ecosystem goods and services.
-Intermediate and long-term outcomes include increases in knowledge and understanding, and guidance in management practices for ranchers and public land stewards.
+Intermediate and long-term outcomes include increases in knowledge and understanding, and changes in management practices for ranchers and public land stewards.
 Progress in short-term outcomes will be monitored and reported at the end of the data collection season.
 A presentation of research results will be given to the Rangeland Management Specialists at the Black Hills National Forest to increasing knowledge and understanding of relationships between management practices and resource condition.
 Long-term outcomes of changing management practices may take several years to decades, and will not be measured as part of this project.
 Relationships among management practices and ecosystem goods and services can be integrated into future management plans to sustainably produce livestock and timber while maintaining a diverse and productive native plant community.
 Optimizing livestock and timber production and maintaining native plant communities has the potential to improve rancher profitability, and environmental quality.
 Enhancements to the Black Hills forest resource base may also benefit wildlife, hunting, ascetics, tourism, and recreation.